How good is Hobie Sailing!

 But before we go deep in the outcome of the regatta, we would like to acknowledge the exceptional growth that the Hobie 14 class has shown over the past few years, as expressed in our previous story The Australian Hobie 14 Class – Cowboy Racing.
 The absolutely glorious array of colour and competition that 35 Hobie 14s lining up on a start line is, both from when you are watching from the beach and when you are in the middle of it, is truely magical.

-So, the Hobie 14 Class, after 12 incredibly challenging races, ranging from a 20-25knot Seabreeze on Day 1, to 5-10knots of varied Nor-East, to East to Sou-East breezes, the Hobie all-time legend and who could be described as the G.O.A.T of Hobie 14 sailing, Mick Butler, brought home the gold medal on 20 points.
-Closely following on a mere 30 points, with a Hat-Trick of 3 Bullets on Day 2, was the brains behind the operation, the younger Butler, Pat.vv
+The Hobie 14 Class, after 12 incredibly challenging races ranging from a 20-25 knot Seabreeze on Day 1, to 5-10 knots of varied Nor-East, to East to Sou-East breezes, ended in spectacular fashion.
+The Hobie all-time legend and who could be described as the current G.O.A.T of Hobie 14 sailing, Mick Butler, brought home the gold medal on 20 points.
+Closely following on a mere 30 points, with a Hat-Trick of 3 Bullets on Day 2, was the brains behind the operation, the younger Butler, Pat.

-It is confirmed from the Butler household that Pat will be buying the beers up until the next States.
+It is confirmed from the Butler household that Pat will be buying the beers up until the next Nationals later in the year.